ubccr/akrr/docker/gamess/README.md

 Other than that, it seems to be running fine.
 Will come back to it to make some tune ups, but for now it SEEMS okay

+Update: changed up the run script to reflect best practices and added appsigcheck thing.
+TO NOTE: Update your rungms to reflect proper directories and such For example, GMSPATH, if using this Dockerfile, would correspond to GAMESS\_EXE\_DIR